Jaylouisw/ProjectCollatz/REDDIT_POST.md

 - **Auto-resume capability**: Optimization picks up where it left off if interrupted
 - **Comprehensive error handling**: Built-in diagnostics and troubleshooting
 - **Hardware fingerprinting**: Detects when system changes require re-optimization
+- **Multi-GPU architecture**: Automatic detection and workload distribution across heterogeneous GPU configurations

-Multiple GPUs or different configurations welcome!
-The system automatically tracks hardware changes and re-optimizes when needed.
+The system automatically tracks hardware changes and re-optimizes when needed, making it easy to test across different configurations.